Requirements

 Once you pass the final evaluation and complete your presentation, Congratulations!
 You are a Pollinator Ambassador!
 This means you are eligible to receive a free Pollinator Toolkit and engage in outreach events within their community.

-To begin the training process, please visit Training Materials
+To begin the training process, please Apply.

-For a list of upcoming virtual or in person trainings, please visit Events
+For a list of upcoming virtual or in person trainings, please visit Events.

 Presentation Rubric